 Between 24 January and 18 April 2017, we consulted on the DVS proposal and collected evidence to help inform an Integrated Impact Assessment (IIA).
 The IIA assessed the likely impacts of the DVS on a range of issues.

 The second consultation phase (16 November 2017 - 24 January 2018 asked for views and feedback on:

-The final phase will be a consultation on statutory proposals to implement the finalised proposed scheme.
+The final phase (due early 2019) will be a consultation on statutory proposals to implement the finalised proposed scheme.